PlanterGarden's guide to indoor plants

 Plants are usually sold according to the size of the pot they are in, not the size of the plant.
 Pots are sized by diameter - a 20cm pot is that wide across the top rim.

-Cover or cache pots need to be at least 1cm bigger than the pot the plant is growing in.
-They are made without holes to provide an attractive leak-proof container to drop a grower's pot into.
+Cover or cache pots usually need to be at least 1cm bigger than the pot the plant is growing, but PlanterGarden's 12cm, 19cm, 24cm and 27cm plants fit our cover pots of the same size.
+Cover pots are made without holes to provide an attractive leak-proof container to drop a grower's pot into.

 Plants and pots delivered to your doorstep sounds like a horticultural dream come true.
 PlanterGarden is an exciting new business delivering indoor, office and balcony plants, along with pots an herb planters, throughout Melbourne.
 Choose from a vast and verdant selection online, or email the creator, Gary McGregor, for some advice.
 A minimum order for delivery is $40, with a delivery fee of $10 (orders more than $100 are delivered free).